Preface

 Fortunately, processing has been automated, or you would be there all night.

-Once tissue is completely infiltrated with paraffin wax it can be brought to the tri-console embedding machine where it is placed into the molten wax in the cassette holding tank.
+Once tissue is completely infiltrated with paraffin wax, it can be brought to the tri-console embedding machine, where it is placed into the molten wax in the cassette holding tank.
 The technician then removes the tissue from the cassette and embeds the specimen completely into molten wax.
 Placing the final product on the cold plate solidifies the wax in preparation for cutting (sectioning).

 Paraffin Sectioning

-There are several types of microtomes, depending on what it is you need to cut.
+There are several types of microtomes, depending on what it is that you need to cut.
 Smaller rotary microtomes are used to cut paraffin embedded specimens into thin sheets (typically 5 – 8 µm thick) that can be placed in a warm water bath and picked up on glass slides.
 So why are we doing all of this work and completing all of these steps?
 We need to cut VERY THIN pieces of tissue in order to see them with a microscope.

 Staining

-Unstained tissues cannot be viewed using a standard light microscope so we must use different dyes to colour the tissue and distinguish components.
-Unfortunately, these dyes can’t bind to the tissue when it is full of paraffin, so we must remove the paraffin completely.
+Unstained tissues cannot be viewed using a standard light microscope so we must use different dyes to stain the tissue and distinguish components.
+Unfortunately, these dyes cannot bind to the tissue when it is full of paraffin, so we must remove the paraffin completely.
 Basically, what happens is we reverse the process we used to infiltrate the tissues with wax using xylene to remove the wax, alcohol to remove the xylene, and if it is a water-based stain, we use water to remove the alcohol.

 Using multiple dyes makes it easier to distinguish between components.
 The most commonly used stain combination is Hematoxylin and Eosin (H&E).